-UFC 4-010-01 - Levels of Protection Below AT Standards Severe damage and/or collapse of structure Very Low Heavy structural damage Low Moderate damage, unable to be repaired economically Medium Minor damage, able to be repaired economically High Minimal damage, no permanent deformation
+UFC 4-010-01 2018 - Levels of Protection Below AT Standards Severe damage and/or collapse of structure Very Low Heavy structural damage Low Moderate damage, unable to be repaired economically Medium Minor damage, able to be repaired economically High Minimal damage, no permanent deformation

-ASTM F2247-11 - Response Categories Category I No permanent deformation to the specimen is present, and the door is fully operable.
-Category II Category II Measurable permanent deformation is present, but the door is operable.
+ASTM F2247-18 - Response Categories Category I No permanent deformation to the specimen is present, and the door is fully operable.
+Category II Measurable permanent deformation is present, but the door is operable.
 Category III Non-catastrophic failure, however the unit is inoperable.
-Category IV The unit is severely deformed; however the door will not become a flyir debris hazard.
+For unseated loads, the latching mechanism is permitted to fail, allowing the door to swing open, but the door remains supported by the hinges.
+Category IV The unit is severely deformed and may become detached from the hinges; however the door will not become a flying debris hazard.

-ASTM F2912-11 - Hazard Ratings No Break (H1) No fractures are present in the glazing, and no damage is visible to the unit.
+ASTM F2912-17 - Hazard Ratings No Break (H1) No fractures are present in the glazing, and no damage is visible to the unit.
 No Hazard (H1) The glazing has fractured, but no breakage has occurred (no debris).
 Minimal Hazard (H2) The glazing has fractured, and minimal fragments are present on the floor near the interior face of the glazing system (between 0 and 40 inches).
-The glazing has fractured and noticeable fragments are present on the floor near the interior face of the glazing system (between 40 and 120 inches).
-Low Hazard (H4) The glazing has fractured and fragments have fallen up to 120 inches away from the interior face of the glazing system, but lower than 20 inches above the floor.
-High Hazard The glazing has fractured and fragments have fallen up to 120 inches away from the interior face of the glazing system, and higher than 20 inches above the floor.
+Very Low Hazard (H3) The glazing has fractured and noticeable fragments are present on the floor near the interior face of the glazing system (between 40 and 120 inches).
+The total fragment weight cannot exceed 15 grams.
+Low Hazard (H4) The glazing has fractured, and fragments have fallen between 40 and 120 inches from the specimen.
+The witness panel, which is 120 inches away, has 25 or less perforations below 20 inches above the floor, and 10 or less perforations above 20 inches above the floor.
+5 or less perforations may fully penetrate the full layered witness panel.
+Moderate Hazard (H5) The glazing has fractured, and fragments have fallen between 40 and 120 inches from the specimen.
+The witness panel has numerous perforations below the 20 inch mark above the floor, and 25 or less perforations above the 20 inch mark.
+5 or less perforations may fully penetrate the full layered witness panel.
+High Hazard The glazing has fractured and the witness panel, which is 120 inches away, has more than 25 perforations higher than the 20 inch mark above the floor.
+There are more than 5 perforations that fully penetrate the full layered witness panel.

-ASTM F2927-12 - Door Response Damage Categories Category I The door specimen is unchanged and fully operable.
-Category II The unit has acceptable permanent deformation but it still operable.
-Category III The unit has permanent deformation that may cause it to be lodged in the frame, or to swing open in rebound.
-The door and frame stay together as one unit.
+ASTM F2927-21 - Door Response Damage Categories Category I The door specimen is unchanged and fully operable.
+Category II The unit has acceptable permanent deformation but is still operable.
+Category III / S The door remains secure during and after the loading event.
+The door may get lodged in the frame, and cannot be opened or passed through by a person without the use of tools, from the threat side.
+Category III / U The door does not remain secure after the loading event.
+The door can be opened or passed through without the use of the supplied hardware, and without the use of tools.
+The door can swing open during rebound, but remains attached to the frame at the hinges.
 Category IV The door can become separated from the frame and cause a flying debris hazard, or the door and frame unit may separate from the wall and cause a debris hazard.
 The flying debris will not go further than 3 meters.
 Category V The door or the door and frame unit together become dislodged and cause a flying debris hazard that will go further than 3 meters.